 CONCLUSIONS: The VSS is a significant predictor of mortality in patients assessed by the MET.
 Increasing MET utilisation coincided with a decrease in cardiac arrest calls in the MET perimeter.

-Key words: Medical Emergency Team; rapid response system; adverse events; cardiac arrest; quality improvement strategy
+Keywords: adverse events, Medical Emergency Team, rapid response system, cardiac arrest, quality improvement strategy

 AE Adverse event